Molina-Valero/workshop/README.md

 For attending this workshop you should follow the following guidelines:

+In this [link](https://posit.cloud/content/7829468) you will fine some of the workshop materials.

 ## GitHub

-Create a [GitHub account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) and install the [GitHub dektop](https://desktop.github.com/)
+Create a [GitHub account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) and install the [GitHub Desktop](https://desktop.github.com/)

 ## R